Debate concerning the

 Reply to critics of the Shakti Neural stimulation System.

-Comment on partial replication of M.A.
+Here is a Comment on a partial replication of M.A.
 Persinger's findings.